Homebrew (video games): Channel F

 A handful of games have been programmed for the Fairchild Channel F, the first console to use ROM cartridges.
 The first known release is Sean Riddle's clone of Lights Out which included instructions on how to modify the SABA#20 Chess game into a Multi-Cartridge.
 There is also a version of Tetris and in 2008 "Videocart 27: Pac-Man" became the first full production game for the system since it was discontinued.

-Third and fourth generation consoles
+Third/fourth generation consoles

 NES / Famicom

 Several compilers are available for the Nintendo Entertainment System, but like the Atari 2600, most development is done in 6502 assembly language.
 One impediment to NES homebrew development is the relative difficulty involved with producing physical cartridges, although third-party flash carts do exist, making homebrew possible on original NES hardware.

+In April 2023 NESFab, a new programming language for the NES, was released.
+The programming language is based upon C# and C++ making the development of software for the system relatively fast and efficient.
+Its release consequently witnessed the increment of homebrew games for the NES, amongst them being Mosh-Lift by Morphcat Games and Ballooney by Nikusoft.

-Several varieties of custom processors are used within NES cartridges to expand system capabilities; most are difficult to replicate except by scavenging old cartridges.
+Several varieties of custom processors are used within NES cartridges to expand system capabilities; most are difficult to replicate except by scavenging old cartridges unless the mapper in question was commonly used and thus cloned a lot, as is the case with the MMC3, or is simply consisted of discrete logic.
+One of the unofficial games that supports parallax scrolling and the MMC5 chip is Street Fighter II: Nostalgic Edition, which is a port of Street Fighter II: The World Warrior developed by Parisoft.

 While the original Famicom and its clones can play unlicensed games, the 10NES hardware lock-out mechanism of the original model NES complicates the production of physical cartridges.
 The 10NES chip can be permanently disabled by performing a minor change to the hardware.
 The redesigned NES (also known as the New-Style NES or the New Famicom) lacks the 10NES chip.